Think of those fairy tales we were told as children.

 The girl who lived in the tower belonged to a wild South.

 The termination of her commitment left her without any certainty – aimless, careless.
 She mostly stood staring at the outside world from the window on that third level.
-Her eyes would be drawn by the contours of the typical row of English houses and would then meet the one on the parallel street where her friend – a real fortune to be found – used to live, before she gave up the city for a change for the better, or the easier.
-That messy backyard was a spot of wonderful memories, drinks, chats, and fun moments, and perhaps she can still picture the two of them in that safe and steady spot.
+Her eyes would be drawn by the contours of the typical row of English houses and would then meet the one on the parallel street where her friend used to live, right before she gave up the city for a change for the better – or the easier.
+That messy backyard was a spot of wonderful memories – drinks, chats, and fun moments – and perhaps she can still picture the two of them in that safe and steady spot.
 Perhaps, in that backyard, she can still see their final farewell on her leaving party.
-Still hugging one another.
-Tight.
+Still hugging one another – tight.

 But before long, her look would lose itself in the dense grey of that gloomy sky, full of ashes, whispers and noises she couldn’t hope to face.
-Anxiety got ahold of her: that being a prisoner rather than a princess started contaminating her vivid and joyous personality; the feeling of having somehow failed, of being somewhat betrayed, and having a door violently slammed in her face.
+Anxiety got ahold of her: that being a prisoner rather than a princess started contaminating her vivid and joyous personality.
+That feeling of failure, of betrayal, that door slammed in her face.
 All was painfully overwhelming.